 This is particularly the case for both countries’ youth: only 1.5% of young employed Czechs and 3.8% of young employed Slovaks are considered at risk of poverty, once again the two lowest rates in Europe.

-Last year, we already reported that both Slovakia and the Czech Republic had the lowest Gini coefficient – the most widely used instrument to measure income inequality – in all OECD countries.
+Last year, we already reported that both Slovakia and the Czech Republic had the lowest Gini coefficient – the most widely used instrument to measure income inequality – in all EU and OECD countries.